johnlarkin1/johnlarkin1.github.io/_posts/2022-03-27-porvata-spar.md

 layout: post
 featured-img: porvata
 categories: [Development, Friendship, Favorites]
+summary: I got to work with my best friend Will on a fun technical project!
 ---

 I got to work with my best friend [Will][will] on an interesting development project.
 This was by far one of my favorite pieces of development work I've done.